Eric-Conn/Eric-Conn.github.io/README.md

 ## About me:
 {:.no_toc}
 I am looking for a role in data science , data analytics, or machine learning.
 I have a background in mathematics and programming, with my preffered language as Python.
 I am currently a mathematics and statistics tutor at The Fashion Institute of Technology.
-I also tutor students in data analysis and machine learning.

 Contact me on [Linkedin](https://www.linkedin.com/in/eric-connelly-685525212/)!